pgdurand/BlastViewer/README.md

 It depends on several thrid-party libraries as stated in the NOTICE.txt file provided with this project.

-## Once upon a time was: VisualBlast / KoriBlast
+## Once upon a time was: VisualBlast / KoriBlast / ngKLAST

 During Summer 2004 I was asking myself how easy it could be to rewrite in Java the original [VisualBlast software](http://www.ncbi.nlm.nih.gov/pubmed/9283755) written in C for the MS-Windows platform.